What is Content Marketing?

 Everything you put on the web.
 Everything from a Google or Facebook Ad to a white paper or a blog post, along with video and images like infographics, that’s content.
-But how best to measure it and what has ‘dark social’ got to do with it?
+But how to measure content marketing and what has ‘dark social’ got to do with it?

 So, you need a dashboard (a simple spreadsheet or database will do).
 In the dashboard you will have a list of goals to benchmark.
 If they don’t work then create a hypothesis about why and generate new ideas to try.

 - Lead Generation

 Google Analytics Goals

 If you can and it is relevant, say a download or a signup being the call to action then set goals in Google Analytics to get a more accurate measurement of your content and lead generation success.

 The Overall Benchmark

 The best way of your business being known, of brand recognition is your business name.
 Your business name (and the various ways it will be misspelled) acts as a shortcut.
 People will type it into Google.